kmwalsh/KMW-Functions-Shortcodes/README.md

 * **HF3, WordPress E-Mail Name**: Makes the WP e-mails (e.g., new user, lost PW, etc.) come from the site name instead of "WordPress."
 It uses ```get_bloginfo()``` to fetch the site name.
 * **HF4, Strip WordPress Script/Style Versioning**: Removes WordPress script & style versions.
 * **HF5, Strip WordPress Version**: Removes WordPress version from header.
-* **HF6, Strip Admin Bar for Non-Admin**: Removes the WP admin bar for everyone but administrator-level users.
+* **HF6, Strip Admin Bar for Non-Admin** (Default: disabled, commented out): Removes the WP admin bar for everyone but administrator-level users.
 Useful for building a site with users who have no admin access.

 ### HF6.
 Boot Non-Admin from WP Admin
 Redirects any URL with wp-admin for everyone but administrator-level users.
 Useful for building a site with users who should have no admin access.

+* Note: Defaults to disabled.
+This **requires** a front-end login solution (e.g., Theme My Login).
+Otherwise you'll be locked out of your WordPress admin until you edit out the boot again.
-* Note: This requires edits for editor, contributor, author, and custom user roles. add: ! current_user_can( 'editor' ) and similar if you need Editors/Contributors/Authors to see WP Admin.
+* Note: Edits for editor, contributor, author, and custom user roles. add: ! current_user_can( 'editor' ) and similar if you need Editors/Contributors/Authors to see WP Admin.

 ### HF7.
 Google Analytics
 "Safer" than anything theme-based and even plugin-based.
 Because you're loading this file as a mu-plugin, it will *always* run even if you change the theme and even if you deactivate your other SEO plugins.
 Helps you avoid losing your precious GA data!